 Whilst the Trust has no paid employees, grants and donations raised are used to contract professional services when required.
 Once funding has been secured, over time this has enabled the Trust to engage part-time services such as a project organiser, fundraiser and a professional team to support the development of the project.
-Other in-kind administrative and operational support is kindly provided by the Edinburgh & Lothians Greenspace Trust.
+Other in-kind administrative and operational support is kindly provided by the Edinburgh & Lothians Greenspace Trust and a number of individual volunteers.

 In May 2014 a high-level Steering Group of the four main project partners (Mavisbank Trust, Historic Scotland, Midlothian Council and the Edinburgh & Lothians Greenspace Trust) was established to coordinate partner engagement and commitment to the Mavisbank project.
 In 2015 Historic Scotland evolved to become Historic Environment Scotland and the partnership was joined by the Landmark Trust in 2017.
+Currently, the Steering Group partners continue to work together.